Finding the perfect hot tub

 Owning a hot tub has its drawbacks, however, and the most obvious one is cost.
-Prices range from as little as $600 for an inflatable model to upward of $20,000 for a top-of-the-line in-ground spa.
+Prices range from less than $400 for an inflatable model to upward of $20,000 for a top-of-the-line in-ground spa.
 Yet the costs of ownership don't end with purchase.
-Owners must also pay for water, the energy to heat it and chemicals to keep the tub clean.
-Maintenance is another factor: You can't just climb in when you feel like a good soak and ignore your spa the rest of the time.
-Keeping a hot tub in good condition requires covering it between uses, testing the water, adjusting its chemical content, cleaning the tub and filters, and draining and refilling it every few months.
+Owners must also pay for water, the energy to heat the water, and chemicals to keep the tub clean.
+Maintenance is another factor: You can't just climb in when you feel like a good soak and ignore your spa the rest of the time, or you'll put yourself at risk for painful or itchy skin reactions.
+Keeping a hot tub in good condition requires covering it between uses, testing the water frequently and adjusting its chemical content, cleaning the tub and filters, and draining and refilling it every few months.
 Still, many owners say the delights of soaking in a warm, bubbling tub are worth the hassle.

 The first hot tubs -- simply large wooden wine casks filled with hot water -- became popular in California in the 1960s.
 In 1968, Roy Jacuzzi introduced the Jacuzzi tub, which incorporated jets of hot water to provide a soothing massage.
 Other manufacturers soon followed suit, designing more sophisticated tubs made of molded fiberglass or plastic.
 They called their creations "spas" to distinguish them from the old-fashioned wooden hot tub.
 Today, most retailers and consumers use the terms "hot tub" and "spa" interchangeably.
 The term "Jacuzzi" is occasionally treated as a general-purpose name for hot tubs, but it's actually a trademarked brand name.